Einstein-Podolsky-Rosen correlations in spontaneous parametric down-conversion: Beyond the Gaussian approximation: The two-photon state generated by SPDC

 Let us consider a piece of negative birefringent nonlinear crystal (e.\,g., BBO) in the form of a block having its input face lying on the plane $z=0$, and cut for type I phase match with the principal plane (defined by optic axis and the pump beam propagation axis) parallel to the plane $xz$.
 A uv pump beam whose cross section lies entirely within the input and output faces of the crystal propagates along the $z$ axis with extraordinary ($x$) polarization.
-The crystal thickness in the $z$ direction is $L$.
+The crystal thickness in the $z$ direction is $L$. \revI{This configuration is illustrated in Fig. \ref{crystal}}.

 In the k-vector (momentum) representation, the two-photon detection probability amplitude for the state generated by SPDC in the paraxial approximation is known to be well described (up to a normalization constant) by \cite{Walborn2010}